What Are Some Common Ways Insurance Companies Try to Get Out of Paying Claims?

 What Are ‘Bad-Faith’ Denials?

-Sometimes the insurance companies act in bad faith and will deny a claim without good cause in order to save themselves some money.
+Sometimes the insurance companies act in bad faith, requesting recorded statements from accident victims shortly after an incident, and will deny a claim without good cause in order to save themselves some money.
 Insurers have a legal obligation to perform a proper investigation and ethically consider all claims.
 If you believe an insurance company has denied your claim in bad faith, you need to speak with a lawyer right away.